johanzi/rosette_analysis/README.md

 ### Create a segmentator
 The segmentation of the rosette is performed using [SIOX: Simple Interactive Object Extraction plugin](https://imagej.net/SIOX:_Simple_Interactive_Object_Extraction).

+The segmentator [segmentator.siox](test/segmentator.siox) located in the `test/` directory was created for *A. thaliana* leaves and can directly be used in the [batch analysis](#batch-analysis) step.
+Nonetheless, it may be suboptimal for your specific phenotype.
+You can therefore create your own segmentator using the following steps:

-The user needs first to create a segmentator for a given dataset of images.
-To do this:
+Create a segmentator for a given dataset of images:

 * Open one representative image of the dataset in ImageJ
 * Go to Plugins > Segmentation > SIOX: Simple Interactive Object Extraction plugin
 * The opened image should now appear in the SIOX Segmentation GUI